skaman82/HW3_tracker/README.md

 • Not a bug, but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/5.jpg" width="300px"/>

-• <del>CRITICAL Weather don't show up on the side dashboard (when you swipe right on the watch face) only cloud icon with a question mark</del> - fixed in 1.00.44 - but text is misaligned<br>
+• <del>CRITICAL Weather don't show up on the side dashboard (when you swipe right on the watch face) only cloud icon with a question mark</del> - fixed in 1.00.44<br>
+• NEW in 1.00.44: UI temperature text is missaligned in the side dashboard - not vertically centered wit icon and background<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/4.jpg" width="300px"/>